Five Iconic Historic Home Styles in Texas

 Interior elements commonly found in mid-century modern homes reflect the clean, minimalist aesthetic of the exterior architecture.
 Open floor plans and expansive windows create a sense of flow and connection with the surrounding landscape, while allowing abundant natural light to flood the interior spaces.
 Exposed structural elements, such as beams and columns, add visual interest and provide a sense of architectural authenticity.

 The interior color palette of mid-century modern homes typically consists of neutral tones punctuated by bold pops of color in furniture, artwork, and accessories.
-Mid-century modern homes often feature iconic design pieces from the period, such as Eames lounge chairs, Noguchi coffee tables, and Saarinen tulip tables, adding a sense of authenticity and nostalgia to the interior spaces.
+When working on mid-century modern style homes for our clients we often feature iconic design pieces from the period, such as Eames lounge chairs, Noguchi coffee tables, and Saarinen tulip tables to add a sense of authenticity and nostalgia to the interior spaces.

-We are lucky to live in a city with such a vibrant architectural landscape with such a rich history of historic homes, each with its own story to tell.
-From the ornate detailing of Victorian mansions to the streamlined designs of the modest mid-century ranch homes dotting suburban neighbors, these architectural gems stand as enduring symbols of Dallas’s cultural heritage.
+We are lucky to live in a state with such a vibrant architectural landscape with such a rich history of historic homes styles, each with its own story to tell.
+From the ornate detailing of Victorian mansions to the streamlined designs of the modest mid-century style ranch homes dotting Texas suburban neighbors, these architectural gems stand as enduring symbols of Texas’ cultural heritage.
 It’s our passion at Paige Studio, to celebrate these historic residences and ensure their legacy continues to enrich and inspire our community for years to come.

 Previous